nodalida2021/nodalida2021.github.io/cfp.md

 ### SUBMISSION MANAGEMENT

-Submissions to the conference must be uploaded electronically, obeying the above requirements and no later than (end of day, [anywhere](https://www.timeanddate.com/time/zones/aoe) on the world):
+Submissions to the conference must be uploaded electronically, obeying the above requirements and no later than (end of day, [anywhere](https://www.timeanddate.com/time/zones/aoe) in the world):

 **Friday, May 31, 2019**